 Change of Control

-1. Where there is a Change of Control of the Contractor, or there is a Change of Control in any entity providing an Environmental Performance Guarantee on behalf of a Contractor, the Contractor shall, as soon as reasonably practicable but no later than 24 hours, notify the Secretary-General and the Sponsoring State in advance of such Change of Control.
-The Contractor shall provide the Secretary-General and the Sponsoring State with such details as he or she shall reasonably request of the Change of Control [including whether or not the Change of Control affects the Contractor’s nationality or State of Effective Control].
-On receipt of such notification and any further details pursuant to this paragraph, the Secretary-General shall [within 7 Days]/ notify the Commission and the Council.
+1. Where there is a Change of Control of a Contractor, or a Change of Control in an entity providing an Environmental Performance Guarantee on behalf of a Contractor, the Contractor shall, as soon as reasonably practicable [prior to the Change of Control] [] notify the Secretary-General and the Sponsoring State or States .
+The Contractor shall provide the Secretary-General and the Sponsoring State or States with any changes to the information required of Applicants in Annex 1, Section 1 resulting from the proposed Change of Control.
+On receipt of such notification and any further information pursuant to this paragraph, the Secretary-General shall [within 7 Days]/[immediately] notify the Commission and the Council.

+1.bis Where there is a proposed Change of Control of a Contractor, regulation 21, paragraph 1, regulation 21, paragraph 3, regulation 21, paragraph 3.bis, regulation 21, paragraph 4 and regulation 21, paragraph 7 shall apply mutatis mutandis and the Contractor shall have the appropriate sponsorship in place prior to the Change of Control.
+Failure to have the appropriate sponsorship in place results in the automatic termination of the Exploitation Contract upon the Change of Control, unless a State Party or States Parties have submitted a certificate or certificates of sponsorship and the Commission or Council, as applicable, is still reviewing whether the Contractor has the appropriate sponsorship.

+1.ter If a State Party or States Parties have submitted a certificate or certificates of sponsorship and the Commission or Council, as applicable, is still reviewing whether the Contractor has the appropriate sponsorship and a Contractor proceeds with a Change of Control before the Council has decided that the Contractor has the appropriate sponsorship, no activities under an Exploitation Contract may be carried out until the Council has decided that the Contractor has the appropriate sponsorship.
+If the Council decides that the Contractor lacks the appropriate sponsorship or does not have the operational or financial capability to meet its obligations under its Exploitation Contract, or its Managing Company will not have the capability to meet its obligations under the Parent Company Liability Statement, but the Change of Control has already occurred, the Exploitation Contract shall terminate automatically.

-2. After [considering information and documents and] consulting the Contractor or entity providing the Environmental Performance Guarantee, as the case may be, the Commission shall:
+2. After considering information and documents and consulting the Contractor or entity providing the Environmental Performance Guarantee, as the case may be, the Commission shall:

-(a) determine whether, following a Change of Control of the Contractor or the entity providing the Environmental Performance Guarantee, the Contractor will continue to be able, to meet its obligations under the Exploitation Contract or Environmental Performance Guarantee, in which case the Exploitation Contract shall continue to have full force and effect;
+(a) determine whether, following a Change of Control of the Contractor or the entity providing the Environmental Performance Guarantee, the Contractor will continue to be able, to meet its obligations under the Exploitation Contract or Environmental Performance Guarantee;

+[(a)bis determine whether the Contractor will have the appropriate sponsorship after the Change of Control;]

-[(b) In the case of a Contractor, treat a Change of Control as a transfer of rights and obligations in accordance with the requirements of these Regulations, in which case Regulation 23 shall apply be it that, further to Regulation 23, the party that will come to qualify as the Contractor’s Managing Company shall issue a Parent Company Liability Statement effective as of the Change of Control;]
+(b) determine the identity of any Managing Company of the Contractor, which shall be required to issue a Parent Company Liability Statement effective as of the Change of Control;

-[(c) in the case of an entity providing an Environmental Performance Guarantee, require the Contractor to lodge a new Environmental Performance Guarantee in accordance with regulation 26, within such time frame as the [Commission] shall stipulate];
+(c) in the case of an entity providing an Environmental Performance Guarantee, require the Contractor to lodge a new Environmental Performance Guarantee in accordance with regulation 26, within such time frame as the Commission shall stipulate; and

-(d) Confirm with the Sponsoring State, [through the Secretary-General,] whether its sponsorship continues, or require a written notice under Regulation 21 bis. where sponsorship has terminated; and

-[(e) provide a report on any developments pertaining to this paragraph to the Council at its next meeting.]
+(e) provide a report on any developments pertaining to this paragraph to the Council at its next meeting.